PoNexiOFF/ConsoleLogging/README.md

 ## Documentation

-For more details, usage examples, and API reference, please check the documentation inside the `doc/` folder.
+For detailed information, usage examples, and API reference, please see the documentation in the `doc/` folder or visit: [Documentation](https://github.com/PoNexiOFF/ConsoleLogging/tree/main/doc)